missjody/loan_calculator/README.md

   * hitting cancel backs out to the beginning, clearing entries
   * write email and entry and results to a doc

+notes:

+* we want to use `getServerSideProps` so that we are rendering server side each time a new request goes through.
+* fetch for external apis, internal uses async
+* this request will be on the page itself

 ## Version 4